ismartsid/Ring_Oscillator_PUF/README.md

 2. **Counter:**
    - Module with two counters that count up based on the frequency of RO outputs (16 oscillators from ring_osc) selected by the Select Lines.
+   - Includes a comparator to check which of the two counters reached its maximum value first.
+Output 0 indicates counter 1 reaches first, 1 indicates counter 2 reaches first.
 3. **tb_counter (Test Bench for Counter):**
    - Verification test bench for ensuring the correct functionality of the Counter module.